How to become a creative technologist: Timea's story

 Timea's job encompasses art, digital product design and digital media.
 The information below is based on a similar role as a product designer.

-What to expect if you want to be a creative technologist
+What to expect if you want to be a product designer

-What qualifications do you need to be a creative technologist?
+What qualifications do you need to be a product designer?

 - Typical entry requirements: To be a product designer, you’ll need one A-level for a foundation degree and two or three A-levels for a degree (or equivalent).
 Entering design competitions and exhibitions can be a good way of getting yourself noticed by employers.